DoctorMcKay/node-steam-inventoryhistory/README.md

 ## setCookies(cookies)

 Sets up the internal cookie jar with an array of `cookies`.
-You might get these from [node-steam](https://github.com/seishun/node-steam).
+You might get these from [node-steam](https://github.com/seishun/node-steam) or from [node-steamcommunity](https://github.com/DoctorMcKay/node-steamcommunity).

 ## setCookie(cookie)